meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 -   [Parallel Processing](#parallel-processing)
 -   [TLDR](#tldr)

-I started using R about a year and a half ago at my summer internship with PNNL, also my current employer.
-Note: Opinions expressed are solely my own and do not express the views or opinions of my employer.

-That paved the way for me to use R for my master's thesis.
-Now, I use R for a variety of things.
-I use python as well, mostly for web scraping currently.
-Hopefully, that'll change.
-But this is more about the evolution of my R knowledge.
-So let's get to it.

-For the past two years, I've created an NCAA stat visualizer.
-(In the near future I will try to provide predictions for any potential match-up.)
-The stat visualizer has been handy when filling out brackets.
-One of the most time intensive processes in this yearly project, is data cleaning and manipulation.

-I'll highlight a handful of useful R tips including, **proper list usage, vectorization, tidyverse libraries, and foreach parallelization**.
-I picked these specific topics, as that's what I've found myself using often when coding in R.

-Note: The scraped data has four different csvs, individual game (team and player), overall (team and player) data.

 List Usage
 ----------

 Let's start with the proper list usage.
 Lately, I've become a firm believer in using lists when appropriate.
 The example shown below reads in multiple csvs into a list, and then separate that list into individual data-frames.

 I would've liked to benchmark this better, but for now I'm just going to time both options.